MazeedahOloko/IMDB-/README.md

 ORDER BY profit DESC;
 ```
 # CONCLUSION
-This was a very tough data to clean for me, as it was my first.
-But it helped me improved my data cleaning as well as my SQL query knowledge.
+In conclusion, tackling this dataset proved to be a formidable challenge, especially given that it was my first experience with data cleaning.
+However, I can confidently state that the process significantly enhanced both my data cleansing skills and my proficiency in crafting effective SQL queries.
+This experience has undoubtedly contributed to my growth in handling complex data tasks.